-No other University grievance procedure may be used simultaneously or consecutively with the Undergraduate Student Grievance Procedure with respect to the same or substantially same issue or complaint, or with issues or complaints arising out of or pertaining to the same set of facts.
+No other University grievance procedure may be used simultaneously or consecutively with the Undergraduate Student Grievance Pthis procedure with respect to the same or substantially same issue or complaint, or with issues or complaints arising out of or pertaining to the same set of facts.

-The University of Maryland Non-Discrimination Policy and pProcedures (VI-1.00[B]) of the Code on Equity, Diversity, and Inclusion and/or any University grievance procedure may not be utilized to challenge the procedures, actions, determinations or recommendations of any person(s) or board(s) acting pursuant to the Undergraduate Student Grievance Procedure.
+The Neither the University of Maryland Non-Discrimination Policy and pProcedures (VI-1.00[B]) of the Code on Equity, Diversity, and Inclusion nor and/or any other University grievance procedure may not be utilized to challenge the procedures, actions, determinations, or recommendations of any person(s) or board(s) acting pursuant to these Undergraduate Student Grievance Procedures.